Table of Contents

 - LET THE ROAST REST BEFORE CARVING: Once your roast reaches the desired temperature, remove it from the oven, tent it loosely with foil and let it rest for 25 to 30 minutes.
 This allows the juices to be reabsorbed into the meat.
 Don’t rush it!

-This is a cut of beef we generally reserve for entertaining, so we’ve got some favorites for appetizers and side dishes that best complement this entrée.
-Mushrooms and beef are a natural flavor pairing, so for appetizers, we recommend our Mushroom and Goat Cheese Pastry Bites or Spinach Stuffed Mushrooms.
+A prime rib roast is a cut of beef we generally reserve for entertaining, so we’ve got some favorites for appetizers and side dishes that best complement this entrée.
+Mushrooms and beef are a natural flavor pairing, so for appetizers, we recommend our Mushroom Puffs or Spinach Stuffed Mushrooms.
 For side dishes, we opt for good old American comfort food favorites like Creamed Spinach and Rustic Mashed Potatoes.

 When it comes to wine, red wines with soft tannins and subtle spice enhance the beefy flavor of a standing rib roast.
 A couple of choices to consider would be a California Pinot Noir or Cabernet-Merlot blend.